john-holly/http-traceroute/README.md

 # http-traceroute

 A command line tool for following and showing HTTP redirects for a given URL.
 Similar to the `traceroute` unix tool.
+Forked from original to support authenticated requests.

 ![screen shot 2016-02-22 at 12 43 13](https://cloud.githubusercontent.com/assets/10602/13217317/ec317342-d961-11e5-9810-9773569387e0.png)